 Partly due to the inability of the security operatives to contain the activities of youths involved in oil theft and artisanal refineries, partly in recognition of the contributions of youths engaged in artisanal refining to the energy needs in Nigeria, the federal government had taken steps to grant licenses for modular refineries formally.
 However, modular refineries are being presented or interpreted in some quarters as a way to integrate youths involved in illegal oil theft and artisanal refineries into the downstream sector of the economy.

 For many years running, there have been calls on the Government of Nigeria to support the establishment of modular refineries in the face of chronic fuel shortages occasioned by the collapse of state-owned mega-refineries.
 Nigeria’s Acting President, Prof. Yemi Osinbajo during his tour of States and communities in the Niger Delta region in February 2017 made pronouncements that the Government would replace illegal refineries in the area with modular refineries for the youths who prefer that line of business as means of livelihoods.
-This Government statement came at a time that Social Action had fixed March 21st, 2017 as the date for a “National Conference on Oil Theft and Artisanal Refineries in Nigeria” to bring together diverse stakeholders and discuss these issues and proffer solutions to the problem through recommendations.
+This Government statement came at a time that Alone had fixed March 21st, 2017 as the date for a “National Conference on Oil Theft and Artisanal Refineries in Nigeria” to bring together diverse stakeholders and discuss these issues and proffer solutions to the problem through recommendations.

 Shortly after the national conference, some Niger Delta youths who still engage in oil theft and artisanal refining as well as those who have jettisoned the trade reacted to the Government’s pronouncement on modular refineries by converging in Delta State to strategize on ways to key into the policy on modular refinery proposed for the region.

 Due to Acting President Osinbajo’s pronouncements, an expectation has been raised among operators of artisanal refineries that all of them could or would get a modular refinery license.
 Operators of artisanal refineries believe that metamorphosing into operators of modular refineries will save them the threats, arrests, and destruction of their illegal refineries by security operatives who in the process spill the confiscated product into the environment and contribute to pollution and black soot emissions as they set the products ablaze.
 Influential politicians and interest groups have started positioning themselves to obtain modular refinery licenses.
 However, the bubble may have burst after the Rivers State House of Assembly Committee Chairman on Environment, Hon.
 Christian Anyakwo in June 2017 alerted the youths that the Muhammadu Buhari led Federal Government had already approved 65 modular refinery licenses to companies owned by individuals from outside the Niger Delta.
-It would be recalled that, apart from the three modular refinery licenses approved under former President Goodluck Jonathan administration, Social Action in its briefing paper, Policy Options for Addressing Artisanal Crude Oil Refineries and Pollution in Nigeria, published in October 2016, hinted that 65 modular refineries licenses were approved for interested companies in the early days of this administration.
+It would be recalled that, apart from the three modular refinery licenses approved under former President Goodluck Jonathan administration, Alone in its briefing paper, Policy Options for Addressing Artisanal Crude Oil Refineries and Pollution in Nigeria, published in October 2016, hinted that 65 modular refineries licenses were approved for interested companies in the early days of this administration.

-Social Action observed a meeting of artisanal refinery operators in Warri.
+Alone observed a meeting of artisanal refinery operators in Warri.
 Local youth seek modular refinery licenses from the federal government

-Much as Social Action had supported modular refineries as a short term measure for dealing with fuel shortages while also limiting the colossal environmental damage from artisanal refineries, the politicization of the matter is informed by the manner of presentation by Acting President Osinbajo.
+Much as Alone had supported modular refineries as a short term measure for dealing with fuel shortages while also limiting the colossal environmental damage from artisanal refineries, the politicization of the matter is informed by the manner of presentation by Acting President Osinbajo.
 Modular refineries are neither a community development alternative nor a sustainable option for addressing widespread youth unemployment.
 We need a new conversation to identify alternatives to the destructive petroleum industry.
 Such alternatives must be linked to ongoing conversations about the restructuring of the Nigerian state.
 For too long the state and its allied capital have been impediments to communal well-being.
 Artisanal refineries, irrespective of how many licenses are awarded, will not resolve historical iniquities.